 Port St. Lucie police searching for missing man, 73

-Port St. Luce police are searching Tuesday for Ronald Corbin, 73, the choral director at Martin County High School for 34 years until his retirement in 2014.
+Port St. Luce police issued a Purple Alert on Tuesday night for missing Ronald Corbin, 73, the choral director at Martin County High School for 34 years until his retirement in 2014.

 Corbin was last seen at noon at his house in the 500 block of Northwest Bayshore Boulevard, leaving in his 2017 gray Honda CRV, with Florida tag FFK-214, and did not return home, the police department posted on Facebook.
 Spokesman John Dellacroce told WPTV they are actively looking for the man.

-His daugter Candice Corbin, who lives in New York, told WPTV, that he was last seen by a physical therapist.
+His daughter Candice Corbin, who lives in New York, told WPTV that he was last seen by a physical therapist.

 "I spoke to him at 12:15 p.m. and he sounded fine," she said.